cmsy-tn/.github/profile/README.md

 # CMSY 🇹🇳
 [app.cmsy.tn](https://app.cmsy.tn) - [docs.cmsy.tn](https://docs.cmsy.tn) - [cmsy.tn](https://cmsy.tn)
-A suite of tools that help you create your own portfolio in minutes.
+A suite of tools to help you create your own portfolio in minutes.
-CMSY comes in 2 flavors, cloud and self-hosted version.

 ## Tech Stack
 CMSY has different parts & pieces, but it mainly uses the following stack